eldipa/xoz/docs/xoz-format.md

  - Embed arbitrary files, including but not limited to, PDF, images, audio and fonts.

-The present RFC describes the `.xoz` format and which modifications to Xournal++ source code are required to integrate the new format and which may be delayed for a future version.
+This RFC describes the *objects specification* for the `.xoz` file format, which modifications to
+Xournal++ source code are required to integrate it and which may be delayed for a future version.

+It describes the *what* and the *why* but it leaves out (most of) the *how* and *when*.

 # Motivation